NinjaBunny9000/crypto-resources/Guides & Tutorials/mining-neoscrypt-pt1.md

 **Dinero** - [Minaderes](https://minadorespool.gq)

-> **Some pools might overwhelmed** or DDoS'd and crash. **Keep an eye on the pool** your using to see what it’s uptime actually is.
-If your rig is unattended, there’s bits in the BAT file that will relaunch & reconnect if/when it crashes.
+> Some pools might get overwhelmed or DDoS'd and crash. **Keep an eye on the pool** your using to see what it’s uptime actually is.
+If your rig is unattended, there’s bits in the BAT file that will relaunch & reconnect if/when it crashes or times out.

 ## FAQ